carlydergard/strava-export/README.md

 Imports **StrengthLog CSV export** and merges strength workouts into the JSON dataset.

+Export is done from the StrengthLog app: Inställningar -> Datadelning -> Exportera din data.
+E-mail it to yourself, rename it to "strengthlog-export.csv", and replace file.

 Strength sessions then appear in:

 * HTML log